 Brad Richardson breaking his leg early in the season didn’t help, and now that Max Domi has had surgery on his hand after a fight with Garnet Hathaway more cracks are starting to show, with the Coyotes needing their players to step-up, none more so than Anthony Duclair.

 Greater expectations of Anthony Duclair

 Last season, when Anthony Duclair was just 20-years-old, he burst onto the NHL scene with 20 goals and 44 points in 81 games, having been traded over from the New York Rangers in the season prior.
-Although he only had two game winning goals, he had eight multi-point games and found immense success on the powerplay – scoring 12 of his total points on the man-advantage.
+Although he only had two game-winning goals, he had eight multi-point games and found immense success on the powerplay – scoring 12 of his total points on the man-advantage.

 The dynamic sniper has seen a monumental drop in production, sinking from 15 points by this time last season to a measly one goal and five points in 29 games of this campaign.
-This has been a huge contributor to the Arizona Coyotes having scored the third least goals in the NHL, at 72, with their 101 goals against – good for third highest count in the league – leaving them with a whopping minus-29 goal difference.
+This has been a huge contributor to the Arizona Coyotes having scored the third least goals in the NHL, at 72, with their 101 goals against – good for the third highest count in the league – leaving them with a whopping minus-29 goal difference.

 What’s going wrong with Duclair so far?

 Anthony Duclair did spend a fleeting 18 games in a New York Rangers jersey, but last season was his first real NHL campaign, so there is a case to been seen here for a bit of second season syndrome – an unexplainable phenomenon in world sports.
 However, what seems more likely is that his lack of powerplay action or lack of linking with either Max Domi or Martin Hanzal has hit his numbers, hard.